afourmy/pyNMS/README.md

   * In IS-IS, an L1 router sends all traffic to the closest L1/L2 router, even though there could be a shorter path (in terms of metric) if there are multiple L1/L2 routers in the starting area.
   * In OSPF, intra-area routes are always favored over inter-area routes, even when inter-area routes happen to be the shortest.
 An ABR can advertize the wrong cost to other routers, which results in "area hijacking".

-I came up to the conclusion that the only way to properly route flows in a network is to bring the model as close to real-life routing as possible:
+I've come to the conclusion that the only way to properly route flows in a network is to bring the model as close to real-life routing as possible:
   1. First, Netdim automatically assigns IP addresses and interfaces to all routers.
-2. For each device, a switching / routing table is created to associate a destination address to a exit interface / next-hop device.
+  2. For each device, a switching / routing table is created to associate a destination address to an exit interface.

 ![Routing table](https://github.com/mintoo/networks/raw/master/Readme/routing_table.png)